-The work will include certain classical experiments and instruction in the methods of studying embryonic metabolism, transplantation, vital staining, cytochemistry, etc.
+The work will include certain classical experiments and instruction in the methods of studying embryonic metabolism, transplantation, vital staining, cytochemistry, etc. Instructor: Tyler.

-Bi 225.
+Bi 225 ab.
 Special Topics in Genetics.
-6 units (2.0.4); second term.
+6 units (2-0-4); first and second terms.

 Special subjects in genetics will be treated in detail.
-The material in this course will not ordinarily be duplicated in a period of three years, and students majoring in genetics will be expected to register for at least two terms.
+The material in this course will not ordinarily be duplicated in a period of two to three years, and students majoring in genetics should register for at least four terms.
+For information regarding the specific topics to be taken up in a given year, see Professor Beadle.
+Instructors: Staff.